maciejkedzior/maciejkedzior.github.io/_posts/2022-01-03-advent-of-code-2021-day-6.markdown

 ## Summary
 We did pretty interesting puzzle from this year and learned easy and quick method to get our anwser without toasting our computer :D.
+Full solution will be soon available at my Github `advent-of-code` repository.
+Stay tuned.\
 Thanks for reading my article and I hope I will see you soon :D\
 Maciej